Robert-Jia00129/jz3/README.md

 > This project was partly based on the code from [z3-sudoku](https://github.com/awkwardbunny/z3-sudoku)

 This project uses python z3-solver to benchmark encoding techniques to solving the same problem.
 It then compares the efficiency of each method and between different encoding techniques.

+A demo of how to use the library is provided by solving sudoku in `./src/Sudokus`

+In `Sudoku.py` both traditional implementation of adding conditional constraints using if-else statements and our approach of adding conditional constraints using our custom solver is presented.
+An example of two different ways of querying if an index can be set to a number is presented.

 ## Directory Structure
 - `/analysis`: Includes scripts and notebooks for analyzing solver performance and generating images for reports or presentations.